AhfrinJ/Data-analysis-assignment-1/README.md

 # Data-analysis-assignment-1
-Creating and inserting a pivot table
+Creating and inserting a pivot table and pivot charts